Download This Sample

-- On the evening of April 14, 1863, John Wilkes Booth, a Southern sympathizer, assassinated Lincoln at the Ford Theatre in Washington, D.C.
+- On April 15, 1865, John Wilkes Booth, a Southern sympathizer, assassinated Lincoln at the Ford Theatre in Washington, D.C.
 The next day, Lincoln’s death was announced.
 Booth escaped and went into hiding for 12 days before he was shot dead by a Union soldier in Maryland.

 - In 1863, Lincoln declared the national day of celebration for Thanksgiving as every last Thursday in November.

 - Ironically, he signed the creation of the U.S. Secret Service on the day he was assassinated.
 During those times, the main purpose of the agency was to stop money counterfeiting.
 It was only in 1901 when its main responsibility became to protect the Commander-in-Chief.
 Lincoln was the first U.S. president to

 - In addition, it was during President Lincoln’s term when a national banking system was set up.
 Moreover, he also established the Department of Agriculture.